 7. Avoid Excessive Amounts of Nitrogen Fertilizer

 You may not know it, but too much nitrogen fertilizer can actually encourage onion thrips infestations.
-So, it’s best to try and avoid excessive amounts.
+So, it’s best to try to avoid excessive amounts.

 8. Avoid Infected Transplants

-The last thing you want to do is bring transplants that are already infected with these pests into your garden.
+The last thing you want to do is introduce transplants already infected with these pests into your garden.
 That’s why it’s important to check any transplants you buy for signs of infestation.

 9. Sticky Traps

-You can also trap adult thrips using yellow or blue sticky cards placed near plants that are likely to get affected.
+You can also trap adult thrips using yellow or blue sticky cards placed near plants that are likely to be affected.

 10. Bonide Captain Jack’s Orchard Spray

-If you are searching for a natural pesticide to help with onion thrips, one product you should definitely consider is Bonide Captain Jack’s Orchard Spray.
+If you’re looking for a natural pesticide for onion thrips, try Bonide Captain Jack’s Orchard Spray.

 This product is a natural fungicide and pesticide with sulfur and pyrethrin as its active ingredients.